base-org/web/apps/base-docs/tutorials/docs/4_intro-to-providers.md

 ### 2. Possess a general understanding of the EVM and smart contract development

 This tutorial assumes that you're reasonably comfortable writing basic smart contracts.
-If you're just getting started, jump over to our [Basecamp] guides and start learning!
+If you're just getting started, jump over to our [Base Learn] guides and start learning!

 ---